Ten Behaviors Successful B2B Companies Use to Accelerate Growth

 3. Activate First Line Sales Supervisors

-First line sales supervisors are the most important organizational layer—they guide their pod of sales reps but also implement corporate level priorities such as new products, new markets, new playbooks, and new sales tools.
-Despite this, most sales supervisors are inadequately trained, undisciplined and are misallocating their time.
+First-line sales supervisors are the most important organizational layer—they guide their pod of sales reps but also implement corporate-level priorities such as new products, new markets, new playbooks, and new sales tools.
+Despite this, most sales supervisors are inadequately trained, undisciplined, and misallocating their time.

 - Most of these supervisors are spending all their time getting large opportunities over the goal line and dealing with administrative duties.
 While noble, this leaves little time for coaching sales reps to optimize their performance

 - The high-performing companies we studied focus first on upping the game of sales supervisors and then having them help improve sales rep performance